njvrzm/resume/readme.md

 * analyzing and understanding complex systems
 * collaboration to improve process
-* facilitating successful and respectful communication within and between teams
+* facilitating successful and humane communication within and between teams
 * helping colleagues understand their problems better

 I'm seeking opportunities to learn, to teach, and to put my experience to work on new challenges.